History of Kennedy Center Honors in Timeline

 In 2013, Glenn Close hosted the Kennedy Center Honors.

-In 2014, Stephen Colbert began hosting the Kennedy Center Honors, a role he continued through 2016.
+In 2014, Stephen Colbert began hosting the Kennedy Center Honors, continuing until 2016.

 November 2015: Eagles Postpone Acceptance

-In 2015, President Barack Obama attended the Kennedy Center Honors gala with First Lady Michelle Obama after addressing the nation in a live telecast.
+In 2015, President Barack Obama joined First Lady Michelle Obama late at the Kennedy Center Honors gala after addressing the nation in a live telecast from the White House.

-In 2015, Ricky Kirshner and Glenn Weiss of White Cherry Entertainment became the Executive Producers of the Kennedy Center Honors.
+In 2015, Ricky Kirshner and Glenn Weiss of White Cherry Entertainment became the Executive Producers of the Kennedy Center Honors after George Stevens Jr. stepped down.

 On December 3, 2017, the Kennedy Center Honors ceremony was held without President Donald Trump and First Lady Melania Trump.
-Caroline Kennedy hosted the event and presented the Honorees.
+Caroline Kennedy hosted, and Rex Tillerson hosted the State Department dinner.

 2017: Lear Boycotts White House Ceremony